Workplace Demands and Emotional Expression Among Early Childhood Educators: A Computational Analysis of Professional Online Discourse: Method

 \subsection{Thematic Coding Workflow}

 To make corpus-wide classification manageable while maintaining analytic transparency, the study used a staged computer-assisted coding workflow.
 First, a development sample of 50 posts was reviewed to identify recurrent concerns and linguistic patterns.
 Longer posts were segmented at the paragraph level for memoing and preliminary open coding.
-A large language model was used at this stage as an analytic support tool to summarize segments and propose candidate codes.
+A large language model was used at this stage as an analytic support tool to summarize segments and propose candidate codes, consistent with recent work using large language models to analyze emotional and contextual patterns in social media discourse (Zhu et al., 2025c).
 These outputs were not treated as final interpretations.
 Instead, they were compared across cases and consolidated into a codebook of 15 themes, each defined in operational terms.

 The codebook was then used to assign one dominant theme to each post in the full corpus.
 This procedure separated exploratory code generation from final thematic application and reduced the risk that a single automated pass would determine the analytic structure.
+Theme definitions were refined through iterative comparison between model-assisted summaries and close reading of posts so that labels remained grounded in the corpus rather than in generated output alone.
 The goal of the workflow was descriptive classification rather than discovery of latent causal mechanisms.
 For that reason, the thematic results are interpreted as structured summaries of discourse content in this community.

 Assigning a single dominant theme necessarily simplified some posts that involved multiple concerns.
 In practice, however, many posts still had a clear center of gravity, such as a conflict with management, a licensing concern, a compensation question, or a classroom-management problem.
 A single-theme approach was retained because it supported a consistent corpus-wide comparison with the JD-R framework.
 It also prevented frequent double counting of broad complaints that touched several related issues at once.